 Yeast is a single-celled living organism with a mighty big job in baking.
-Yeast cells are so small that one (0.25-ounce) packet of dry yeast contains more than 200 billion healthy yeast cells!
+Yeast cells are so small that one (0.25-ounce) packet of dry yeast contains billions of healthy yeast cells!

 Yeast cells digest food to obtain energy for growth.
 Their favorite food is sugar in its various forms: sucrose (beet or cane sugar), fructose and glucose (found in white sugar, honey, molasses, maple syrup and fruit), and maltose (derived from starch in flour).